omcandido/v_repExtLanelets/README.md

 # v_repExtLanelets

+## Citation

+J. López, C. Otero, R. Sanz, E. Paz, E. Molinos and R. Barea, "A new approach to local navigation for autonomous driving vehicles based on the curvature velocity method," 2019 International Conference on Robotics and Automation (ICRA), 2019, pp. 1751-1757, doi: 10.1109/ICRA.2019.8794380.

+___

 A V-REP plugin to import lanelets as meshes

 The liblanelet library is used from source instead of binaries,